Do you support free speech or internet regulation? Why your answer may not be partisan

-Thanks to the toxicity of social media and the weaponization of disinformation on social platforms, one of the most polarizing topics of recent years have been the need for internet regulation versus the right to freedom of speech.
+Thanks to the toxicity of social media and the weaponization of disinformation on social platforms, one of the most polarizing topics of recent years has been the need for internet regulation versus the right to freedom of speech.

 You may think that which camp a person gives priority to comes down to their political allegiance—Republican or Democrat.
 But a new report from the John S. and James L. Knight Foundation and Gallup, called “Media and Democracy: Unpacking America’s Complex Views on the Digital Public Square,” shows support for one or the other is neither black and white nor partisan.